Skip to content

 required

-attach_global str
+attach_global bool

 True

-pos_enc salt.models.posenc.PositionalEncoder
+pos_enc salt.models.posenc.PositionalEncoder | None

 Positional encoder module to use.
 See salt.models.PositionalEncoder for details.
+By default None

 None

-muP bool
+mup bool

 False